LuisPCNeri/pak/README.md

 ## Dep tree

 The dep tree on the right tracks the selected package in real time.
+Press `D` to show the dependency tree or `R` to show the reverse dependency tree.
 It shows both required and optional dependencies.
 Optional deps are rendered **dimmed**.

 | Indicator | Meaning |
 |---|---|